Quasicrystalline Spin Liquid: Outlook

-{\bf Outlook.-} This work demonstrates the complexity associated with the interplay of fractionalization, entanglement and (de-)localization in quasicrystalline graphs.
+This work demonstrates the complexity associated with the interplay of fractionalization, entanglement and (de-)localization in quasicrystalline graphs.
 While serving as an important proof-of-concept demonstration of the novel aspects of frustrated spin models in quasicrystals, the advent of programmable Rydberg quantum simulators and interesting dynamical protocols \cite{lukin} can potentially help realize such phases in the laboratory in the not too distant future.

+Construction of a lattice with a fixed coordination number has been recognized as a viable route toward a solvable spin liquid model in various non-crystalline systems \cite{Cassella_2023,Grushin_amorph_prl,Keskiner_qcqsl_prb}.
+However, unlike the example considered here, the above constructions inevitably host plaquettes with an odd number of edges.
+This leads generically to chiral spin liquid phases associated with a spontaneously broken time-reversal symmetry, while the spin-liquid tied to the quasicrystal in this work includes only plaquettes with an even number of edges and no tendency towards spontaneous breaking of this symmetry.
+Moreover, our quasicrystalline graph possesses a forbidden rotational symmetry, not appreciated in previous constructions, which leads to an interesting interplay of localization-delocalization behavior as a function of energy on the low-energy excitation spectrum, which has not been appreciated in some of these previous works.

 Going beyond the classic Kitaev model construction, other exciting avenues for future work include extending the model \cite{YK07,Yao_Lee_PRL} on the same (or different \cite{Keskiner_qcqsl_prb,arovas}) quasicrystals, studying variants of the Kitaev-Kondo model \cite{Tsvelik} inspired by intriguing experiments in metallic quasicrystals \cite{HFQC}, and addressing the properties of a few doped particles on top of the spin liquid ground state \cite{halasz}.
 Developing a field-theoretic understanding of these phases while incorporating their quasicrystalline character from the outset also remains an interesting open problem.
+Finally, studying the explicit role of disorder in the quasicrystalline spin liquid on inducing additional localization tendencies for the low-energy excitations and on their spectral gaps is an exciting future direction \cite{therm_met_Laumann,therm_met_Self,Cassella_2023}.